Steve0verton/google-maps-geocode-enrichment/README.md

 ### Logical Data Flow

-The **ref_location** table is designed to be an independent location to write any type of address location typically entered into Google Maps or any street address location service or GIS tool.
+The **ref_location** table is designed to be an independent source and target to write any type of address location typically entered into Google Maps or any street address location service or GIS tool.
 Addresses may be partial, limited or only cover broad cities or states.
 The Google Maps Geocode API will provide a value regardless and this application enrichment process will ingest and update the **ref_location** table accordingly.
 PostgreSQL is a high performance transactional database which can manage many simultaneous reads, writes and updates.
+The `location_hash` value must be pre-computed prior to inserting into the **ref_location** table.
+This can be something simple such as an MD5 hash of the location string.
+Assuming this enrichment process is running, as location records are inserted into **ref_location** they will be updated in near real time or as the queue permits.

 ## Common Test Examples